luciasalar/predicting_depression_symptoms/literature.md

 * Recognizing Depression from Twitter Activity

 Name Description

-bag of words Frequencies of words used in the tweet topic Ratio of tweet topics found by LDA [5] positive Ratio of positive-affect words contained in the tweet negative Ratio of negative-affect words contained in the tweet hour Hourly posting frequency tweet frequency Tweets per day num. of words Average number of words per tweet
+bag of words Frequencies of words used in the tweet

+topic Ratio of tweet topics found by LDA [5]

+positive Ratio of positive-affect words contained in the tweet

+negative Ratio of negative-affect words contained in the tweet

+hour Hourly posting frequency

+tweet frequency Tweets per day

+num. of words Average number of words per tweet
 RT Overall retweet rate

 mention Overall mention rate

-URL Ratio of tweets containing a URL followee Number of users following follower Number of users followed
+URL Ratio of tweets containing a URL

+followee Number of users following

+follower Number of users followed

 * Characterizing and Predicting Postpartum Depression from Shared Facebook Data

 LIWC

 affect

 number of likes, comment

 activity signal

-* Multi-Task Learning for Mental Health using Social Media Text neural network
+* Multi-Task Learning for Mental Health

+using Social Media Text

+neural network

 embeddings

 * The Role of Personality, Age and Gender in Tweeting about Mental Illnesses Random - .5 .5 .5

 Age 1 .557 .742 .801

 Gender 1 .559 .513 .522

 Age + Gender 2 .590 .747 .8

 Big5 5 .784 .813 .777

 Age + Gender + Big5 7 .783 .844 .806

 Affect + Intensity 2 .583 .519 .559

 LIWC 64 .824 .854 .781

 Topics 2000 .851 .901 .819

 Unigrams 5432 .858 .911 .809

 1-3 grams 12677 .859 .917 .812
-Table 1: Pred

 This work has an accuracy of 0.9 but it's cheating because it uses big 5
 ---